Asylum decisions & appeals

 If your appeal is unsuccessful

-If your appeal is unsuccessful you will be contacted by RAT and the original negative decision will remain in place.
+If your appeal is unsuccessful you will be contacted by IPAT and the original negative decision will remain in place.

 You will be advised that you can apply for Subsidiary Protection status, if you have not already done so.
 (You can also apply for Subsidiary Protection at the same time as applying for asylum as a refugee.)

-The application process for Subsidiary Protection generally follows the same steps as the process for asylum.
+In general, the application process for Subsidiary Protection follows the same steps as the process for refugee status.

 If the decision on your application is positive, the Minister for Justice and Equality will grant you Subsidiary Protection status and you will be allowed to stay in Ireland.

-If the decision is negative, you can appeal the decision to RAT.
+If the decision is negative, you can appeal the decision to IPAT.
 The appeals process for Subsidiary Protection generally follows the same steps as the appeals process described above.

 If your appeal is successful, the original decision will be overturned and you will be granted Subsidiary Protection status.
 You will then be permitted to remain in Ireland.